 Dr. Natasha Panina-Beard (Ph.D., M.A., R.C.C.)

-Sometimes in life, imagining and creating new possibilities becomes a challenge, however, reflecting on your experiences, working through and with present situations, and imagining positive change can lead to positive and fulfilling life.
-Finding meaning and purpose in life, and developing strong sense of identity is important for everyone.
+Sometimes in life, imagining and creating new possibilities may be challenge.
+However, reflecting on your experiences, working through the past and imagining positive change can lead to a fulfilling life.
+Finding meaning and purpose and developing a strong sense of identity is the base for growing.

-I have completed Master’s of Counselling program (M.A.) at Trinity Western University and since 2009, worked with children, youth and parents as a counsellor at the Child and Youth Mental Health, and then as an Elementary School Counsellor.
+Natasha has completed her Master’s of Counselling Degree at Trinity Western University.
+For 10 years she worked as a Child and Youth Mental Health Counsellor for non-profit organizations and as an Elementary School Counsellor.

-Completing my Ph.D. in Human Development, Learning, and Diversity at UBC deepened my knowledge of human development and further motivated me to continue my work as a counsellor.
+Completing her Ph.D. in Human Development, Learning, and Diversity at UBC, has deepened her knowledge of human development, relationship and school/learning related issues.

-I work with individuals who are experiencing relational challenges and life transitions.
-I am oriented toward change and future in my approach.
-Building healthy therapeutic relationships with my clients is the key to positive outcome in counselling.
-I believe that reflecting on the past brings insight, looking into the present contributes to the recognition of strengths and needs that provide a solid foundation for moving forward to a more positive and meaningful life for every individual.
+Natasha focuses on relational challenges and life transitions.
+She is oriented toward change and focused on positive psychology with her approach.
+Natasha believes that building a strong therapeutic relationships with her clients is the key to positive outcome in counselling.
+Reflecting on the past brings insight, looking into the present contributes to the recognition of strengths and needs that provide a solid foundation for moving forward to a more positive and meaningful life for every individual.

 306 – 8047 199 Street